 Once the first set of scaffold branches has been selected, select a second set above it.
 Scaffold branches should be spaced about 12 inches apart.
 Always keep the pyramid shape in mind when pruning.

 - Remove any downward-growing branches

-- Remove any limbs along the trunk that is getting bigger in diameter than the trunk.
+- Remove any limbs along the trunk that are getting bigger in diameter than the trunk

 - Remove suckers coming up from the roots or low on the trunk